Financial Management

 What are Unavoidable Costs?

-Unavoidable costs are those fixed and necessary costs that do not change or decrease in the short term.
+Unavoidable costs are typically fixed and cannot be eliminated in the short term, even if the company decides to discontinue a product line or shut down operations temporarily.
 They must be incurred to stay in the business.

 For instance, a corporation might sign a long-term lease for equipment or a production facility.
 Typically, these types of leases do not permit cancellation, so if this one does not, the needed payments are non-negotiable expenses for the lease term.